 1) Warehouse/Distribution Based

-The most common type of 3PL, especially for growing companies, these types handle all of the shipment, storage and returns of freight.
-Warehouses come in a variety of shapes, capabilities, and sizes, with some specializing in holding certain types of good.
+The most common type of 3PL, especially for growing companies.
+These types handle all of the shipment, storage and returns of freight.
+Warehouses come in a variety of shapes, capabilities, and sizes, with some specializing in holding certain types of goods.
 When choosing a warehouse based 3PL consider the following:

 - Pricing Model – is their pricing predictable, transparent and flexible to shift with your company as it grows or shrinks?
 Do they have fees for accessorials and are they willing to negotiate some of those away?

 - Delivery time frame – The quicker a customer expects an order to arrive, the more warehouses you will require in your network.
 Geographical proximity to the customer is essential, especially for two-day or same day deliverers.
 Further, you will need enough inventory to fill the warehouses and the logistical support to get the goods to those spots.